-The Test Administrator will keep the official time and ensure everyone is given the allotted time of two hours for the examination.
+The Test Administrator or online proctor will keep the official time and ensure everyone is given the allotted time of two hours for the examination.
 If anyone leaves the room, for example, to take a restroom break, the examination time will not stop.
+Restroom breaks are not permitted for online proctored exams.
 Proctors will monitor the exam.